MI7J/mangos/sql/additions/readme.txt

     cp 36 - Fixed combat limitation for spell 781 by Ceris cp 37 - Fixed spell 64382 working vs immunity effects.
 Patch provided by Insider cp 38 - Fix: not allow to stack buffs from spells 1459,23028,61024 and ranks.
-Patch provided by Insider
+Patch provided by Insider cp 39 - Convert player body to ghost, except when a player ghoul